Istrian Coast Cycling Holiday

 Bikes

 Regular bikes provided are modern alloy framed models with 21 speeds.
-Each bikes is equipped with one side pannier.
+Each bike is equipped with one side pannier.
 One long lock and repair kit is provided with each pair of bikes.
 The repair kit includes one spare inner tube, one set of Allen keys, tyre levers and a basic puncture repair kit.

 Electric bikes are also available.